starwolves/space/README.md

-### Space Frontiers client
-You can get the latest stable releases of the closed-source client contacting STARWOLF#5816 on Discord.
-Ensure you select the right branch of the server that has the same version number as the client you have obtained.

-The client is built on top of the latest stable Godot 3.4.x release.
-This also means that there are graphical artifacts present on certain hardware.
-The client is relatively demanding of hardware it runs on due to the limited dynamic lighting rendering performance of Godot 3.
-However, most devices made for video-games should expect no such problems.

-When Godot 4 is stable enough, the client will be upgraded and moved to Godot 4 for better 3D rendering in favour of the Vulkan API  which aims to resolve the aforementioned issues.

 ### [StarWolves.io](https://starwolves.io)
 Star Wolves is a gaming community that is pioneering the game Space Frontiers by hosting official servers for it and more.